zipii/STI-UI/content/en/faq/index.md

 <a name="am-i-really-getting-something-for-free-when-i-use-a-zero-rating-programme"></a>
 ## Am I really getting something for free when I use a zero rating programme?

 At first sight, it looks as if you’d get something for free.
 Contrary to appearances, your freedom of choice in the Internet is restricted and your Internet provider establishes itself as a gatekeeper.
-In the case of Facebook's Free Basics programe, for example, why should Facebook decide which services and apps you can use?
+In the case of Facebook's Free Basics programme, for example, why should Facebook decide which services and apps you can use?
 What is the economic incentive for Facebook to offer this?
 Is this really for free?
 The answer is no. Nothing is for free.
 Zero rating has implications for your security, privacy and for a competitive market.

 <a name="how-can-zero-rating-affect-providers-of-online-services-and-the-diversity-of-the-internet-ecosystem"></a>